anachqtt/anachqtt/README.md

--#sobre mim
+-sobre mim
 -
 -  👋 hii, am i @anachqtt
 - 👀 I study in Paraná
-- 🌱 I’m currently learning to program
+- 🌱 I’m currently learning to game
 - 💞️ I’m looking to collaborate on with my school
 - 📫 How to reach me by this app